bbmokhtari/django-translations/docs/guide/context.rst

        langs=['de']
    )

-To initialize a context for a model instance:
+To initialize a ``Context`` for an instance and some relations of it:

 .. testcode:: guide_init

-   from sample.models import Continent from translations.context import Context
+   from translations.context import Context from sample.models import Continent

    europe = Continent.objects.get(code='EU')
+   relations = ('countries', 'countries__cities',)

    # initialize context
-   with Context(europe, 'countries', 'countries__cities') as context:
+   with Context(europe, *relations) as context:
        print('Context initialized!')

 .. testoutput:: guide_init

    Context initialized!

-To initialize a context for a queryset:
+To initialize a ``Context`` for a queryset and some relations of it:

 .. testcode:: guide_init

-   from sample.models import Continent from translations.context import Context
+   from translations.context import Context from sample.models import Continent

    continents = Continent.objects.all()
+   relations = ('countries', 'countries__cities',)

    # initialize context
-   with Context(continents, 'countries', 'countries__cities') as context:
+   with Context(continents, *relations) as context:
        print('Context initialized!')

 .. testoutput:: guide_init

    Context initialized!

-To initialize a context for a list of model instances:
+To initialize a ``Context`` for a list of instances and some relations of it:

 .. testcode:: guide_init

-   from sample.models import Continent from translations.context import Context
+   from translations.context import Context from sample.models import Continent

    continents = list(Continent.objects.all())
+   relations = ('countries', 'countries__cities',)

    # initialize context
-   with Context(continents, 'countries', 'countries__cities') as context:
+   with Context(continents, *relations) as context:
        print('Context initialized!')

 .. testoutput:: guide_init

    Context initialized!

-The ``entity`` must be a model instance, a queryset or a list of model instances.
+The entity must be a model instance, a queryset or a list of model instances.
-The model of the ``entity`` must be
+The model of the entity must be
 :ref:`translatable <translatable-models>`.

-The ``*relations`` must be an unpacked list of strings.
+The relations must be an unpacked list of strings.
 They may be separated by ``__``\ s to represent a deeply nested relation.
-The model of the ``*relations`` must be :ref:`translatable <translatable-models>`.
+The model of the relations must be
+:ref:`translatable <translatable-models>`.

 .. note::